bashrc2/AberMUSH/README.md

-jump to [exit]                          - Try to jump onto something attack/punch/kick/headbutt [target]     - Attack another player or NPC throw [weapon] at [target]              - Throw a weapon at another player or NPC shove                                   - Try to knock down a target during an attack prone                                   - Lie down stand                                   - Stand up check inventory                         - Check the contents of your inventory
+jump to [exit]                          - Try to jump onto something attack/punch/kick/headbutt [target]     - Attack another player or NPC throw [weapon] at [target]              - Throw a weapon at another player or NPC shove/trip                              - Try to knock down a target during an attack prone                                   - Lie down stand                                   - Stand up check inventory                         - Check the contents of your inventory